-Oral presentations for mini-conference papers and main-conference full papers should be 20~25 minute long.
-Presentations should not exceed 25 minutes to allow for Q&A. Short papers will be presented as posters.
+Oral presentations for mini-conference papers and main-conference full papers should be 15 and 25 minute long, respectively.

 Posters Presentation Guidelines